Skip to main content

 School meals

-Under the school feeding programme, WFP provides primary schoolchildren with fortified date bars or fortified biscuits each day they attend school.
-WFP also runs a Healthy Kitchens project, providing locally sourced and freshly prepared school meals.
+Under the school meals programme, WFP provides primary-school children with fortified biscuits each day they attend school.
+WFP also runs a Healthy Kitchen project that provides locally sourced and freshly prepared school meals with fruits and vegetables, aiming to give children the nutrients they need and help them form healthy eating habits.

 Logistics